Roja (soundtrack): Development

 Rahman used instruments and grand arrangements to generate an expansive sound.
 Songs such as "Rukkumani" had a loud thumping feel and became ingrained in pop culture.
 The score was performed at the Panchathan Record Inn in Chennai.
 The song "Thamizha Thamizha" is a poem written by Subramanya Bharathi.
 According to some sources, "Chinna Chinna Aasai" was the first song Rahman had composed for the film.
 However, there exists a different, conflicting account of how the melody came about.
 Veteran music director M.S.
-Viswanathan has said In a public speech delivered before an audience, that the tune to Chinna Chinna Aasai was, in fact, his composition.
-In the speech, M.S.
-Viswanathan talks about how the melody to Chinna Chinna Aasai was one of the many melodies he composed during a composing session for director K.Balachander's 1977 movie Pattina Pravesam.
+Viswanathan has publicly stated that the tune to Chinna Chinna Aasai was, in fact, his composition, claiming it was one of the many melodies he composed during a composing session for director K.Balachander's 1977 movie Pattina Pravesam.

 For the lyrics of song, Vairamuthu revealed that the song took two and half hours to write and he wrote 120 desires in the song but later shortened it into 16 and also revealed that he used the lines of a song which was originally composed for Doordarshan.
 The song "Kadhal Rojave" is set in the Kapi raga.

 Regarding the music Mani Ratnam says, "I was trying to do a film, I wanted good music and I was searching for somebody who would and I heard a demonstration tape of his which he had sent across.
 I thought that in the first note of the piece that he had sent me was really brilliant, really outstanding piece.
 So I went across to his studio and he played me some more, lots of things which he had done for jingles and a few other musical pieces he has done for somebody else.
-They were quite amazing and I had no doubts that he would be right for my film.
-How much he would grow, I was not looking at.
-I was looking at predominately my film at that point of time.
-He was ready to break a lot of conventions that were there in terms of music at that point of time, in terms of recording at that point in time.
-So I was very lucky to find someone who was willing to break away and do something different."
+They were quite amazing and I had no doubts that he would be right for my film."
 For the Hindi version of the soundtrack, Alka Yagnik and Kumar Sanu were offered to sing the songs, but both declined as they did not know about Rahman at that time.